ee17btech11034/Simple-Redux-App/README.md

 # Getting Started with Create React App

-This is simple redux applicatiob to test and use redux knowledge.
+This is simple redux application to test and use redux knowledge.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).